dwleonhardt/shhhhhh/bigchain-db.md

 ## What is BigchainDB?

-* BigchainDB provides a private blockchain stored on pre-built nodes
+* Private blockchain
 * Database setup is taken care of under the hood using MongoDB
 * Drivers available for JavaScript, Python, and Java
-* The BigchainDB ORM allows communication with the data
+* The BigchainDB ORM allows interaction with data
 * Data is structured in assets and transactions on those assets

 ## Maturity